YuriDevAT/sos-animals/README.md

 ## Currently working on

 The backend functionality is completely missing since I am not familiar with the backend at this stage.
-So, there is no connection to any NGOs and no way to actually send the form.
-The implementation of a map (e.g. Google Maps) is still missing for the same reasons.
+So, there is no connection to a database, any NGOs and no way to actually send the form.

 ## Figma prototype and live view
 Live view by clicking the badge:  [![Netlify Status](https://api.netlify.com/api/v1/badges/f9a7f8d3-58ca-44ed-a038-ae8d2efd31a5/deploy-status)](https://sos-animal.netlify.app/)